Beautiful Movies Set in Provence, France

 French Kiss (1995)

 This modern-day love story is about Kate (Meg Ryan), an American history teacher who flies to France to confront her cheating husband-to-be.
-On the flight, she meets a charming, yet annoying thief Luc (Kline) who uses her to smuggle diamond jewellery into Europe.
+On the flight, she meets a charming, yet annoying thief, Luc (Kline), who uses her to smuggle diamond jewellery into Europe.
 Unbeknownst to Kate, Luc’s plan is to use money from selling the necklace to purchase a vineyard in the region.
 The problem is that Luc’s movements are also being monitored by the French gendarmerie.

-The movie is filmed in Four Seasons Hotel George V in Paris, a firm favourite of Hollywood movie directors, and then in the Intercontinental Carlton Hotel in Cannes.
+The movie is filmed in the Four Seasons Hotel George V in Paris, a firm favourite of Hollywood movie directors, and then in the Intercontinental Carlton Hotel in Cannes.

-The charming village of Valbonne, 15 minutes inland is also used to film several scenes and fans can head for Chateau Val Joanis in Pertuis, Vaucluse where the movie’s grape harvest scenes were filmed.
-It is one of the movies with the best scenery on our list and fun to watch too.
+The charming village of Valbonne, 15 minutes inland, is also used to film several scenes, and fans can head for Chateau Val Joanis in Pertuis, Vaucluse, where the movie’s grape harvest scenes were filmed.
+It is one of the movies with the best scenery on our list, and fun to watch too.

 ‘French Kiss’ also stars talented French actor Jean Reno as Inspector Jean-Paul Cardon.